Please update your links.

 ARKs are URLs designed to support long-term access to information objects.
 In 2001 ARKs were introduced to identify objects of any type:

 ARKs are assigned for a variety of reasons:

-Some unique advantages of ARKs:
+Some advantages of ARKs:

-We maintain a discussion group for ARKs (Archival Resource Keys) at
+There is a discussion group for ARKs (Archival Resource Keys) at

 The group is intended as a public forum for people interested in sharing with and learning from others about how ARKs have been or could be used in identifier applications.

 The forum is also intended as a mechanism for the CDL, in its role as the ARK scheme maintenance agency, to seek community feedback on a number of longer term issues and activities, including